absinthe-graphql/absinthe/guides/middleware-and-plugins.md

 Middleware enables custom resolution behaviour on a field.
 You can use them to share common logic that needs to happen before or after resolving fields.
 Things like authentication and error handling.

 ## Create a Middleware
-In order to create a `Middleware` you need a module that implements behaviour of `Absinthe.Middleware`.
-Your module needs to have a `call/2` method which gets `Absinthe.Resolution` and `config` as its parameters and returns a resolution.
+In order to create a `Middleware` you need a module that implements `Absinthe.Middleware` behaviour .
+Your module needs to have a `call/2` method which receives an `%Absinthe.Resolution{}` struct and some options as its parameters, and then returns a possibly altered resolution struct.

 Here is an example of a middleware that handle `Ecto.Changeset` errors and makes sure we properly add error message to the `errors` in the response.